 Maximum Gap Fill of the adhesive is often stated on the technical data sheet, but what does it mean?
-The Maximum Gap Fill of an adhesives may be related to cure depth, bond strength, viscosity or a combination of the three.
+The Maximum Gap Fill of an adhesive may be related to:

 Some adhesives require activation by either moisture, activator, or in the case of anaerobic adhesives – the activator is the metal surface itself.
-With these adhesive technologies the maximum gap fill can refer to the distance or depth that the adhesive will cure through when the adhesive is activated.
-In the case of surface activated adhesives, additional cure depth or gap fill may be achieved if both surfaces are activated.
+With these adhesive technologies, the maximum gap fill refers to the distance or depth that the adhesive will cure through if the activator is on one surface.
+However, for additional cure depth or gap fill, activate both surfaces.

 Single component moisture cure adhesives like Permabond MS Polymers may list cure in mm/ hours.
 In other words the adhesive will cure 5mm deep every 24 hours.
-Depending on joint design the adhesive can reach a point in which the cured adhesive cuts off the supply of moisture and thus shuts off the cure mechanism.
+Depending on the joint design the adhesive can reach a point in which the cured adhesive cuts off the supply of moisture.
+And thus shuts off the cure mechanism.

-Often adhesive specialists will use the term gap fill to refer to how tall the adhesive will stand up in a joint without running out.
-In other words as a function of the viscosity.
-A very thin adhesive will flow out of a large gap but a higher viscosity adhesive with the appropriate rheology will stay in place.
+Often adhesive specialists will use the term gap fill to refer to how tall the adhesive will stand up.
+In other words, what viscosity will prevent it from running out of the joint?
+A very thin adhesive will flow out of a large gap.
+But a higher viscosity adhesive with the appropriate rheology will stay in place.

-Contact an adhesive specialist to determine the appropriate maximum gap of your application https://www.permabond.com/technical_support_request.html
+Contact an adhesive specialist to determine the appropriate maximum gap of your application Technical Support Request